777arc/textbook/content/link_budgets.rst

 Antenna Gains
 #####################

-Transmit and receive antenna gains are very important, the numbers will be in dB (unitless).
+Transmit and receive antenna gains are very important, the numbers will be in dB (unit-less).
 Typically, antennas are either omnidirectional or directional.
 If they are omnidirectional their gain will be 0 dB to 3 dB.
 A directional antenna can have a gain anywhere up to 50 dB or so.

 .. image:: ../_static/antenna_gain_patterns.PNG
    :scale: 80 %